kripod/otion/packages/otion/README.md

 #### Advanced selectors may be used as an escape hatch from strict atomicity

+These should be used sparingly, as selectors are not parsed, but transformed as strings.
+[Overly specific selectors](https://github.com/kripod/otion/issues/45) void the main advantages of atomicity, so it's best to avoid them.

 ```js
 const className = css({
   display: "flex",